Updated July 4, 2023

 (Image Source: CVS Health Annual Report 2021)

-- It is readily accessible funds that can help pay for sudden expenses
+- Cash and Cash Equivalent is readily accessible funds that can help pay for sudden expenses

 - It includes physical currency and any funds that can easily convert into cash.
 It has short-term investments, such as money market funds and commercial paper

 - A business’s amount on hand can be a good indicator of its financial health.
 Companies need to maintain liquidity and meet their financial obligations

 - Businesses should carefully monitor their assets, as they can be susceptible to theft and fraud.